 NAP stands for Name, Address, and Phone Number.
 It’s an acronym for the three central pieces of your business information.

-These must be absolutely accurate and consistent from Google My Business to Yelp and back again.
+These must be absolutely accurate and consistent, from Google Business Profile to Yelp and back again.
 Yes, every directory should have this information accurate and consistent.
 You should have the same phone number across directories and the address displayed in the same way.

 Here are some examples of what could go wrong with each of them.

-The name of the business or person needs to be consistent across all directories, even to the website linked in the GMB profile.
+The name of the business or person needs to be consistent across all directories, even to the website linked in GBP.

 That means these two names are considered completely different and can confuse things like Google and other directories.